Court Order Modification Attorneys

 When a court order for custody, child support, or alimony is entered, in an ideal world that order would govern the parties’ rights and responsibilities indefinitely.
 However, circumstances change throughout the years, so an order that was once reasonable may not be anymore.
 This may warrant a second look.

 When your situation changes, you may feel hesitant to modify court orders in NC or SC because you don’t want to spend time and emotional energy reopening the litigation process.
-Fortunately, our attorneys at Collins Family Law Group can determine whether alimony or child support modification is warranted and ensure a hassle-free experience for you and everyone else involved.
+Fortunately, our attorneys at Collins Family & Elder Law Group can determine whether alimony or child support modification is warranted and ensure a hassle-free experience for you and everyone else involved.

 Alimony or Child Support Modification in North or South Carolina